VijayKumarBadugu/Projects/MTU_Checker/MTU_Checker-README.txt

 		   	4. If "MTU" is present the script checks whether configured "MTU" is less than 2000 .If "MTU" is less than 2000 the script throws a warning saying "MTU is less than 2000".
 This message is logged in syslog.

+			5. The facility of the syslog message is "user" and severity level is "error".

 CLI Commands Used	:	No cli commands are used in the script.
 The script just reads the configuration.